nutriverse/mwana/README.md

 Child anthropometric assessments are the cornerstones of child nutrition and food security surveillance around the world.
-Ensuring the quality of data from these assessments is paramount to obtaining accurate child undernutrition prevalence estimates.
+Ensuring the quality of data from these assessments is paramount to obtaining accurate child under nutrition prevalence estimates.
 Additionally, the timeliness of reporting is, as well, critical to allowing timely situation analyses and responses to tackle the needs of the affected population.